clement-danso/ODKC-Backup/README.md

 * Administrator account on ODK Central, with credentials readily available
 * Create an AWS IAM User ([Procedure](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/))
 * Access Key ID, and Secret Access Key in the credentials file downloaded from creating the AWS IAM User.
+**NB: Keep this credential file safely somewhere since the Access Key ID, and Secret Access Key will be needed during a restore of a backup**

 ## Download Backup Scripts
 * Run: